Lost in Transition. When Sonic Street Technlogies Go Digital

-This piece investigates a few aspects of the pandemic-driven digitalisation of SST as a way to grasp ongoing and possible shifts in the affective and monetary economies of street sonic cultures.
-The scope is to get a deeper understanding of the unique features of SST, as well as to view from a different angle some of the ongoing systemic changes in the relation between technology and culture.
+This piece examines several aspects of the pandemic-driven digitalization of SST, aiming to understand ongoing and potential shifts in the affective and monetary economies of street sonic cultures.
+Its purpose is to gain deeper insight into the unique features of sonic street technologies, while also offering a fresh perspective on systemic changes in the relationship between technology and culture.

-Social distancing, lockdown and curfews have put the whole music industry on an indefinite hiatus.
-Given the very same nature of the experience they offer, reggae sound systems and other sonic street technologies have been among the most severely affected by the health measures.
-The way they operate (often in public spaces, usually after dark, on the brink between legal and illegal regimes and economies) places them into a sort of ‘grey zone’ where state regulations cannot often be complied with.
-In most cases this has either prevented them from joining the list of activities that have experienced tentative (as well as severely policed) re-openings, or has attracted criticism in case of non-compliance (1).
+Social distancing, lockdowns, and curfews have brought the entire music industry to an indefinite halt.
+Reggae sound systems and other sonic street technologies have been among the hardest hit, given the very nature of the experiences they provide.
+Their operations, often in public spaces, usually after dark, and straddling the line between legal and illegal regimes and economies, place them in a ‘grey zone’ where compliance with state regulations is frequently difficult.
+In most cases, this has either excluded them from the tentative (and heavily policed) re-openings or exposed them to criticism for non-compliance (1).

 Dance prohibition sign, Italy 2021.
 Covid-19-related dancing ban is still in place in the country.

-In the meantime, practitioners and punters have found in social media and streaming platforms a way to cope with restrictions, keep in touch with sonic comrades, and find relief from the harshness of an uncertain present by virtually gathering in the covid-free space of the world wide web.
-But what exactly happens when a street-based sonic culture is abruptly forced to jump with both feet into the digital space?
+In the meantime, practitioners and punters have turned to social media and streaming platforms to cope with restrictions, stay connected with their sonic comrades, and find relief from the harshness of an uncertain present by gathering virtually in the COVID-free space of the World Wide Web.
+But what happens when a street-based sonic culture is abruptly forced to jump into the digital realm?

 Obviously, the digitalization of music is nothing new.
-Music has frequently migrated across different storage media during the last century – cassettes to CDs, minidiscs to pen drives – reaching its current zeitgeist in the ubiquitous archive of Spotify.
-In fact, what is arguably new here is not really the change in media as much as the change in mode – precisely, the mode of consumption.
-The digitalization of music fruition that the pandemic has accelerated has certainly helped to transcend continental boundaries and to suppress geographical distances.
-But this has gone in hand with the proliferation of a lone, home-based, small-speakers-powered listening experience.
+Over the past century, music has frequently migrated across storage media—cassettes to CDs, minidiscs to pen drives—culminating today in the ubiquitous archive of Spotify.
+What is arguably new is that it is not the music itself but our experience of it to be digitally mediated.
+The proliferation of live music streaming has helped to transcend continental boundaries and keeping people together in challenging times.
+But it has gone hand in hand with the proliferation of a solitary, home-based, small-speakers-powered listening experience.

-The drive towards an intimate or domestic experience of recorded sound – backed by capital’s will to turn each music lover into a paying customer – has always been one of the driving forces in the development of sound technologies.
-Nonetheless this trajectory has always been balanced by an equally propulsive impetus towards enhancing an immersive experience of sound and the joy of collective listening.
-With all this being ruled, at least temporarily, as personally risky, socially reprehensible, and – often – entirely illegal, the ghost of a forced digital transition haunts the planetary dancefloor of SST.
-While waiting for the sound systems to take over the streets again, it seems worthy to consider this virtual interlude at least as a window to possible futures, and a chance to raise questions.
-What gets lost in the digital transition, and who’s left behind?
+The drive toward an intimate, domestic experience of recorded sound—backed by capital’s aim to turn every music lover into a paying customer—has long been a key force in the development of sound technologies.
+Yet this trajectory has always been counterbalanced by an equally strong impulse to enhance immersive sound experiences and the joy of collective listening.
+With gatherings temporarily deemed personally risky, socially unacceptable, and often illegal, the specter of a forced digital transition now haunts the global dancefloor of sonic street technologies.
+As we wait for sound systems to hit the streets again, it is worth considering this virtual interlude as a window onto possible futures and an opportunity to raise a question: what is lost in the digital transition, and who is left behind?

 Intensity Shortage